-The higher the Aida fabric’s count (stitches per inches), the smaller the final pattern.
+The higher the Aida fabric’s count (stitches per inch), the smaller the final pattern.

 How to read the chart table:

-No. indicates total number of stitches for each floss colour.
+No. indicates the total number of stitches for each floss colour.

 Length indicates how many skeins (one skein = one bundle of six-strand embroidery floss) you need for the design.

-Strands indicate number of strands of the floss used for the design.
+Strands indicate the number of strands of the floss used for the design.
 Typically, you use two.

 B/S value indicates backstitches.